gudi99/100DaysOfMLCode/README.md

 This is not a teaching lesson but like a practical session.
 The purpose of this lesson is that I have to select my own algorithm and learn it and try to apply it to my data sets and get the accuracy.
 Their intention behind this lesson is that a Machine Learning Practioner should do the things on his own whatever they are trying make me do is the machine learning engineer does throught his ML journey.

 #### Due to the exams, this is stopped for a while.
 It will be continued after the exams.

+## Day 29: 26 Sep 2018
+It's almost 14 days taking break to this challenge due to exams and took some extra days for a fresh start for the challenge.
+Took extra days to complete some other courses and projects.
+So, I can devote my time daily to this challenge.

+Today I picked up from where I left.
+Udacity's course - choosing my algorithm.
+I chose the Random Forest algorithm.
+In this lesson, I have to study the algorithm, learn it and have to apply on the dataset given by them and calculate the accuracy.

+I understand the algorithm today in outline and looked into sklearn documentation of random forest classifer, understood some of the parameters and tried to implement them.
+It is taking a lot of time to run on my machine.
+I need to check this up tomorrow.